Rouhollah/truncate-element/README.md

 You can use "turncate-element" for Vue, React, Angular or any JavaScript based framework without any worries.
 This is a custom element with which you can:
 - Identify hashtags, mentions and links.
 - Shorten and display the text as much as you want without losing the original text.
-- Highlight the words you want.
+- Highlight the words you want even if they are nested.
-- Create your own custom model.
+- Create your own custom model.(very hot)

 and a few other features.
 ## <a id="demo">Demos</a>